Teenager arrested for torturing 9-year-old boy | Law-Order

 The youth has been booked under IPC sections 324(voluntarily causing hurt by dangerous weapons or means), 342(Punishment for wrongful confinement) and Juvenile Justice ActSection 75 (Punishment for cruelty to Child).

-Police said a probe has been launched into the incidentand they were also examining whether the boy's aunt was aminor.
+Police said a probe has been launched into the incidentand they were also examining whether the boy's sister was aminor.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)